The BEST 5+ Splitting Maul Reviews 2018 + [Buyer’s Guide & Accessories]

 For logs of large diameters, try splitting the log into more than two pieces.
 Have multiple swings each splitting a small section of the log until the remaining piece is small enough to be split into two.

-Here are more general operating and maintenance tips for a maul:• Use your splitting maul for wood splitting only and nothing else.
+Here are more general operating and maintenance tips for a maul:

 • Always wear protective gear such as closed shoes, hand gloves, and protective goggles while using the maul.
 This protects you from injuring yourself.